jesuscript/staticsite-stuff/src/content/main.md

 The Master Blockchain has very little actual functionality, beyond being able to transfer the tokens which back the chain.
 The chains main function is to create a canonical history of its own state changes and the state changes of the child chains.

-As a system Disparity would bring multiple kinds of blockchain into one large network, with pooled security.
+As a system, Disparity would bring multiple kinds of blockchain into one large network, with pooled security.

 ### Character Creation: